 1. Thorne Research Zinc Picolinate

-This supplement provides 15 mg of zinc per serving and makes it a realistic choice for those looking to successfully and safely supplement their zinc intake.
-It also brings an extremely pure capsule format which provides a great choice for those concerned about allergens, gluten, or soy.
+Each serving contains 30 mg of zinc, making it a realistic choice for those looking to successfully and safely supplement their zinc intake.
+It also comes packed in an extremely pure capsule – a great choice for those concerned about allergens, gluten, or soy.
 For these reasons, it’s our #1 pick.

 2. Nature’s Way Zinc Lozenges

 Nature’s Way Zinc lozenges provide vitamin C and echinacea, in addition to zinc.
 These herbal supplements are believed to possibly help prevent and decrease the recovery time needed for upper respiratory infections and the common cold.
 The dosage amount is also more than acceptable with 23 mg of zinc per serving.

 The only real drawback to this supplement option is the sometimes bitter aftertaste zinc can leave.
 Nature’s Way does use sorbitol, mannitol, and fructose to address the questionable taste which may not fit the requirements of every person.